aws-samples/shopfloor-connectivity/docs/targets/aws-sitewise.md

 ### Interval

-Interval in milliseconds after which data is sent to stream even if the buffer is not full
+Specifies a time-based trigger for sending data to AWS IoT SiteWise, ensuring data is sent even when the [BatchSize](#batchsize) threshold is not met.
+This helps maintain data freshness during periods of low data volume.

+- Triggers data transmission after specified milliseconds
+- Works in conjunction with BatchSize
+- Ensures timely data delivery regardless of buffer fullness
+- Helps optimize real-time monitoring scenarios

+Optional.
+When not specified, data transmission is controlled solely by BatchSize, which may lead to increased latency during low-volume periods.

 **Type**: Integer

-Optional, if not set only BatchSize is used, minimum value is 10
+Optional, if not set only [BatchSize](#batchsize) is used, minimum value is 10

 ---
 ### Region
-AWS Region for SiteWise service
+Specifies the AWS Region where the IoT SiteWise service is deployed.
+The Region must be one where AWS IoT SiteWise is available and supported. [[1\]](https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/govcloud-iotsitewise.html)

+Examples:

+- "us-east-1" (US East - N. Virginia)
+- "eu-west-1" (Europe - Ireland)
+- "ap-southeast-2" (Asia Pacific - Sydney)

+Important considerations:

+- Must match the region where your assets are defined
+- Affects data residency and compliance
+- Impacts latency between data source and SiteWise service
+- Should align with your organization's AWS infrastructure

+Required.
+The adapter will connect to the AWS IoT SiteWise endpoint in the specified region.

 **Type**: String